Your Guide to Southwestern Native American Pottery

 VIRTUAL MUSEUM & REFERENCE SITE

 Have you benefited from this site?
-If you would like to make a donation to help maintain this site and improve content, please click on the button below.
-It's easy and secure using PayPal.
+If you would like to make a donation to help maintain this site and improve content, please click on the link below:

 Www.rarepottery.info originates from the collection of Dan and Monica King.
 Since a very young age, Dan has had an interest in Native American Culture.
 A natural curiosity for the people that once occupied the Tucson Basin led him to studies of Southwest prehistory.
 Focused on ceramics, Dan began referencing pottery types and dates, with a special focus on unusual variants or blending of pottery styles.
 After finding a lack of a single source for all the pottery types, he pondered the idea of working on a publication himself.
 During the following years of research, Dan found that sometimes new data provided by current archaeology excavations changed previously recorded date ranges and current finding produced new pottery types.
 This new data would supercede old, making many publications outdated and some material even irrelevant.